-Click here to view visit Dr. Faber’s webpage or .
+Click here to view visit Dr. Faber’s webpage or send him an email.

 Jason Taksony Hewitt is a doctoral student in process thought at Claremont School of Theology with special interest in many-worlds theory, process semiotics, metametaphysics, and posthumanist media ecology.
 He holds several academic credentials: a BA Religious Studies (Pomona); MA degrees in Semiotic Ecology (Naropa), American Indian Studies (UCLA), and Education (Antioch, LA); an MLIS Informatics (UCLA); a PGCert in Ecological Theology (Lampeter); and a PhD in Information Studies (UCLA).
 Among other positions, he has served both as staff and on the Board of Directors of the Vajrapani Institute, as knowledge manager and information architect for various internet projects at several scales, and as the Director of the Office of Instructional Enhancement at UCLA Extension.
 He currently holds the position of Director of Religious Exploration for the Unitarian Universalist Church of Studio City.

 John Becker is currently a Ph.
 D. student at Claremont School of Theology.
 His focus revolves around comparative religion and theology, cosmology, mysticism, the apophatic tradition, religious pluralism, and Christian-Buddhist dialogue.

 Deena Lin is currently working on her Ph.D. in Philosophy of Religion and Theology at Claremont Graduate University.
 She is interested in mysticism, interreligious dialogue, theology, and poststructuralist thought.
 She is responsible for providing all promotional materials for the Whitehead Research Project, as well as providing design support for the project’s website.